guptaraghav29/CS180Project/README.md

 Other Features:

 - Search for cars by entering make of a car and additional filters by model and/or year.
-- Add car entries to the dataset
+- Add car entries to the dataset.
 - Export the results as a csv file.
 - Delete car entries from the dataset.
+- Edit car entries.

 ## Installation/Usage